undersoft-org/Undersoft.Suite/README.md

 ## Undersoft Suite
 ### This is part of portfolio and skills presenting web application with operational data service tier.
-Provide synchronization for corelated concurrent and parallel hypergraphs with bussines process workflow features for various designs and implementations of generated as single code based hybrid applications.
+Various designs and implementations of generated as single code based hybrid applications.

 ### Landing
 ![SSC_Landing](https://github.com/undersoft-org/Undersoft/assets/82622935/9273f4b7-7c83-42c0-a4af-7f56a7f0dc44)